Cost & Value

 National DPP Lifestyle Change Program Costs

 Activities that drive program costs include facility fees and direct program delivery costs such as staffing costs.
 Some of these delivery costs may be higher in a Medicaid context than in other populations.
 For example, because the population can be more transient, it may be more time- and labor-intensive to reach potential participants and determine their eligibility.
-In addition, transportation is more likely to be a barrier to participation and program retention than for other populations, and lifestyle coaches may need to spend more time outside of actual classes to follow up with participants and to ensure that they continue to participate.
+In addition, transportation is more likely to be a barrier to participation and program retention than for other populations, and Lifestyle Coaches may need to spend more time outside of actual classes to follow up with participants and to ensure that they continue to participate.

 Program Costs in Practice